-Seahawks to start training camp July 31, remain hopeful fans will be able to attend
+Seahawks remain hopeful fans will be able to attend when they start training camp July 31

 In a statement, the Seahawks said they are “continuing to work closely with local public health and government officials to ensure the safest possible environment for all guests, players and staff.
 As current conditions for public sporting events are frequently changing, specific guidelines for Seahawks gamedays will be communicated later this summer.’’

-But a full stadium and fans back at camp has been the goal of the Seahawks all along after they played all eight regular season games and one playoff game last year in front of an empty house and conducted practices without any of the usual training camp hoopla at the VMAC.
+But a full stadium and fans back at camp has been the goal of the Seahawks all along after they played all eight regular-season games and one playoff game last year in front of an empty house and conducted practices without any of the usual training camp hoopla at the VMAC.

-Seahawks to add tight end Sutton
+Seahawks to add tight end Cam Sutton

 The Seahawks will sign free agent tight end Cam Sutton, a source confirmed.
 The signing is expected to become official Wednesday when the team will also have to cut a player to make room on the team’s 90-man roster.